-- A. The following will be used to determine high school grade placement - 1.
-Earn passing scores on the Grade 10 FSA ELA or FCAT Reading 2.0 (or ACT/SAT Concordant Score), as required by Section 1008.22 (5) F.S.
+A. The following will be used to determine high school grade placement and, or,

+Earn passing scores on the Grade 10 FSA ELA or F.A.S.T.
+ELA (or ACT/SAT Concordant Score), as required by Section 1008.22 (5) F.S.
 End of Course Assessment requirements vary by the year a student entered the 9th grade.
 See above graduation requirements by year.